dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 **Two**, I feel that off-the-shelf static site generators (SSGs) like Hugo and Jekyll don't provide me with the control I want, especially when it comes to templating languages and themes.

 **Three**, I did it for the learning experience.
 I'd rather spend my time learning technologies more reusable than a pre-built SSG framework.
-In building this site, I've learned and/or reinforced my knowledge in several topics: utility-first CSS ([Tailwind](https://tailwindcss.com/)), database normalization, MVC, the N+1 problem and eager loading, PHP, and many more specific technologies.
+In building this site, I learned about utility-first CSS ([Tailwind](https://tailwindcss.com/)), the N+1 problem and eager loading, variable fonts, the difference between various image formats, modern website layouts/design, and semantic HTML/a myriad of HTML tags that I didn't know existed.
+I refreshed my memory of PHP, Laravel, MVC, Sqlite, building CICD pipelines, and AWS (mostly S3, CloudFront, Athena).
 More importantly, it was good practice designing a system from scratch.

 ## Where To Start?